nuhamushtaqbtech-star/codec_tasks/predictive maintenance/README.md

-# 🔧 Predictive Maintenance for Manufacturing
+# PROJECT 1: 🔧 Predictive Maintenance for Manufacturing

 > A machine learning pipeline to predict machine failure
 > using sensor data to avoid unplanned downtime.